Tamalpais-Homestead Valley, California: 2023 estimates

 In 2023, the US Census Bureau estimated that 12.3% of the population were foreign-born.
 Of all people aged 5 or older, 90.5% spoke only English at home, 5.0% spoke Spanish, 2.8% spoke other Indo-European languages, and 1.6% spoke Asian or Pacific Islander languages.
 Of those aged 25 or older, 98.8% were high school graduates and 79.1% had a bachelor's degree.

 The median household income was $238,158, and the per capita income was $114,931.
 About 2.3% of families and 3.9% of the population were below the poverty line.

 Education

-Most of the CDP is in the Mill Valley Elementary School District.
-Some of it is in the Sausalito Marin City School District.
-All of it is in the Tamalpais Union High School District.
+Most of the CDP is within the Mill Valley Elementary School District, though some is served by the Sausalito Marin City School District.
+All of it falls within the Tamalpais Union High School District.